Dr. Clara James

 Full Professor UAS at the Geneva School of Health Sciences, HES-SO

-Clara E. James is Full Professor UAS and Head of Applied Research and Development at the University of Applied Sciences and Arts, Western Switzerland - School of Health Sciences Geneva, and Privat Docent at the Psychology Department (FPSE) of the University of Geneva within the Laboratory of Prof. D. Grandjean.
-In 2019 she funded the GEMMI lab: Geneva Musical Minds Lab that is part of the Geneva University Neurocenter.
+Clara E. James is Full Professor UAS and Head of Applied Research and Development at the University of Applied Sciences and Arts, Western Switzerland HES-SO - School of Health Sciences Geneva, and Privat Docent at the Psychology Department (FPSE) of the University of Geneva (UNIGE) within the NEAD (Neuroscience of Emotions and Affective Dynamics) Laboratory of Prof. D. Grandjean.
+In 2019 she funded the GEMMI lab: Geneva Musical Minds Lab that is part of the Geneva University Neurocenter, Switzerland.

 After a career as a professional musician (violinist), she obtained BSc & MSc degrees in cognitive and experimental Psychology and finally a PhD in neuroscience at the University of Geneva in 2008.

-She was principal investigator of SNSF project no. 125050 (2009-2014).
-Together with her co-investigators (Prof. C.-A. Hauert (FPSE), Prof. D. Van De Ville (EPFL), Prof. F. Lazeyras (FacMed UNIGE) & Dr. M. Oechslin (FPSE)) she could show progressive changes in cognitive behavior, brain functioning (EEG, fMRI), and brain structure (for gray (VBM) and white matter (DTI)) as a function of musical training intensity.
+She was principal investigator of Swiss National Science Foundation (SNSF no. 125050 (2009-2014).
+Together with her co-investigators (Prof. C.-A. Hauert (FPSE), Prof. D. Van De Ville (École Polytechnique Fédérale de Lausanne, EPFL), Prof. F. Lazeyras (Medical Faculty UNIGE) & Dr. M. Oechslin (FPSE)) she could show progressive changes in cognitive behavior, brain functioning (EEG, fMRI), and brain structure for gray and white matter as a function of musical training intensity in young adults.

-Together with Prof. M. Kliegel (FPSE), she led a research project (2016-2019) on the Orchestra in Class program in Geneva, developed by the Geneva music school “l’Accademia d’Archi”, funded by an anonymous sponsor found with the support of CARIGEST.
-The study followed schoolchildren over the last two years of primary school to evaluate whether their cognitive and sensorimotor development could be bolstered by intensive musical practice on string instruments as compared to traditional sensitization to music, both within the regular school curriculum.
+Together with Prof. M. Kliegel (FPSE), she led a research project (2016-2019) on the Orchestra in Class program in Geneva, developed by the Geneva music school “l’Accademia d’Archi”, funded by an anonymous sponsor.
+The study followed schoolchildren (10-12 y.o.a.) who received intensive string instrument practice over 2 years, compared to traditional sensitization to music.
 Enhanced development for music processing, working memory, attention, processing speed, matrix reasoning, sensorimotor hand function and bimanual coordination manifested in the intervention group compared to the control group.

 In November 2017 C.E.
-James obtained a Lead agency project together with Prof. E. Altenmüller (Hanover University of Music, Drama and Media, Germany), of which she leads the Swiss part, financed by the SNSF (no.170410; 2018-2021).
-Prof. M. Kliegel co-supervises the project, and Prof. D. Van De Ville is scientific partner.
-The project investigates the potential positive impact of intensive musical training on brain aging and cognitive decline as compared to musical culture lessons in healthy elderly.
-The project closed officially in September 2021 and several publications came out, showing multiple benefits following the musical interventions, particularly for the piano group.
-However, the publishing process is ongoing.
+James obtained a Lead agency project together with Prof. E. Altenmüller (Hannover University of Music, Drama and Media, Germany), of which she led the Swiss part, financed by the SNSF (no.170410; 2018-2022), together with Prof. M. Kliegel and Prof. D. Van De Ville.
+The project investigated the potential positive impact of intensive piano training (12 months) on brain aging and cognitive decline as compared to musical culture lessons in healthy elderly.
+Results clearly show cognitive and cerebral benefits of music training in elderly, particularly following piano practice.

 Clara E. James teaches "Neuropsychology of Music" at the Psychology Department of the University of Geneva (Master’s level).